 - ½ cup pecans, roughly chopped

-- Preheat oven to 375°F. For 9” x 5” loaf pan: spray with cooking spray, line with parchment paper, leaving some excess paper on all four sides, and spray the parchment paper with cooking spray.
+- Preheat oven to 375°F. For the 9-inch by 5-inch loaf pan: spray with cooking spray, line with parchment paper, leaving some excess paper on all four sides, and spray the parchment paper with cooking spray.
 For four mini-loaf pans: spray with cooking spray and line with parchment paper if not using disposable pans (disposable pans only require cooking spray).

 - Prep for room temperature: put the eggs in a bowl of warm (not hot) water and let warm up for 5 minutes.
 Drain water from bowl and set eggs aside.
 Measure out ¼ cup coconut oil into a heat resistant measuring cup and heat in the microwave until just melted (about 35 seconds).
 Set aside to cool to just above room temperature.

 - In a large bowl, combine dry ingredients: blanched almond flour, tapioca flour, pumpkin pie spice, baking soda, salt and baking powder.
 Stir with a whisk until thoroughly combined.
 Set bowl aside.